TangoYankee/mongodb-tutorial/README.md

 # lending-library
-Demonstrate a [RESTFul](https://restfulapi.net/) API created with Flask and MongoDB to manage Library Materials
+Demonstrate a [RESTFul](https://restfulapi.net/) API created with Flask and MongoDB to manage materials for a library.

 ## restfulapi.net
-Overview of what constitutes a RESTFul API.
 REST is an acronym for **RE**presentational **S**tate **T**ranser.

 ### Six Guiding Principles/Constraints of REST